CodeYourFuture/JavaScript-Core-3-Coursework-Week1-London8-Archived/mandatory/thinking-like-a-programmer/task.md

 ## 1. What do you think the most important quality for a programmer is?

+Problem solving

 <!-- Write your answer here -->

 ## 2. When trying to solve a challenge, what should you do first?

+Understand what the problem you are solving is.
+What are you trying to do.
+Break that down into smaller steps in order to get to the actual solution

 <!-- Write your answer here -->

 ## 3. What should you do if you get stuck?

+Don't rush into getting the whole project done however debug and see what is it that you are trying to do and what is the problem with the code you've written.
+If you understand the problem then you can break that proble into smaller problems and go to the solution.

+The last resort is to start over.

 <!-- Write your answer here -->